neshdev/gre/README.md

 # Argument

-An arugument is made up of the the set of conclusions and evidences.
+An argument is made up of the the set of conclusions and evidences.

 # Main Conclusion

 Every argument has a *main conclusion*.
-The main conlusion is the claim the author is trying to persuade the reader into believing is true.
+The main conclusion is the claim the author is trying to persuade the reader into believing is true.

 The main conclusion does not support any other idea and can stand independently.